 Dump your marshmallow cream and butter in a bowl.

-I am hesitant to give microwave directions on here because our microwaves vary so much.
-It’s always a judgement call on your behalf.
+I am hesitant to give microwave directions because our microwaves vary so much.
+It’s always a judgment call on your behalf.
 But you’re pert dern smart so I know you got this.

-Anywho!
-Grease a 9×13 pan either with butter or cooking spray.
+Grease a 9×13 baking pan either with butter or cooking spray.
 I went with cooking spray.